 You will need a tip on the end of your paint sprayer.
 This tip determines the fan width of the spray and the flow rate. - 6Test Boards

 Any wooden boards will do.
-You will use these to test the mixed paint with the spray gun to ensure the paint is the perfect consistency. - 7Safety Goggles and mask
+You will use these to test the mixed paint with the HVLP spray gun to ensure the paint is the perfect consistency. - 7Safety Goggles and mask

 Safety measures should be of utmost importance.
-There is a risk of getting paint in your eyes when using a spray gun.
-Therefore, you should always wear goggles and a mask. - 8Bucket
+There is a risk of getting paint in your eyes when using a paint spray gun.
+Therefore, you should always wear safety goggles and a mask. - 8Bucket

 You will strain your paint from its original container into another container.
-We recommend a clean 5-gallon bucket. - 9Paint thinner
+We recommend a clean 5-gallon paint bucket. - 9Paint thinner

 How To Mix Paint for Spray Gun (Thinning Paint For Sprayer)

-When it comes to thinning paint for a sprayer, it all boils down to the types of paint you are using.
-And, in some cases, you may not need to thin your paint at all.
+In some cases, you may not need to thin your paint at all.
 Follow the steps below to mix paint for a spray gun:

 Step 1: Gather Your Materials